 Since May of 2022 a group called the Mises Caucus has had control of the Libertarian National Committee and a number of state affiliates.
-Their first order or business was to make the party welcoming to bigots by striking from our by-laws our anti-bigotry language.
+Their first order of business was to make the party welcoming to bigots by striking from our by-laws our anti-bigotry language.
 Since that time the MC have actively recruited those whose words and actions I find reprehensible, and have used their positions to enrich themselves and to sell out the party.

 A large number of LP members left after the MC takeover: membership and donations have both plunged while they have held sway.
 Many of us fought to retake the party at our national convention this past May, but the numbers of the faithful remaining were not enough to dislodge MC’s grip on power.